The publishing platform created by councils, for councils.

 LocalGov Drupal Week 2023

-Come and join us for our first annual LocalGov Drupal Week.
+Thanks to those who joined us for our first annual LocalGov Drupal Week.

 Monday, 13th November - Friday, 17th November 2023

-It’s an excellent opportunity to network and solve problems with digital professionals from councils and their suppliers.
+It was an excellent opportunity to network and solve problems with digital professionals from councils and their suppliers.

 Thanks to our LocalGov Drupal Week sponsor, Home Connections, for their support and all those contributing throughout the week.